 - Sleep Apnea/Insomnia - I have tried 3 different sleep specialists and many different treatments over about 20 years.
 However, I have major sinus issues as well as regular insomnia that cause a CPAP machine to be extra difficult for me.
 Last year I was so hopeful when I had sinus surgery to fix a couple of the problems and thought that the CPAP would work after I healed.
 The surgery didn't work, at least not to the extent I thought it would.
 I still can't use the dang CPAP.
 It's one of the things that terrifies me because I know how sleep apnea can lead to so many other issues in the long run, like heart trouble, and of course, it affects my daily life.
 Every...
 Day...
 I'm almost always tired.

 - Major Weight Issues Combined with an Eating Disorder/Addiction - I am extremely overweight.
 I have tried diets, pills, exercise, prayer, support, a combination of those...
 I'll lose weight only to gain it back again, plus more.
 I finally realized what was going on after my daughter was diagnosed with an eating disorder (she's also overweight...
 I hadn't realized you could have an eating disorder and be overweight).
-Just like my sex (porn) addiction, I have a food addiction/eating disorder.
+In addition to my other addiction, I have a food addiction/eating disorder.
 Think of it this way...
 Some people can drink a few beers and stop without an issue.
 An alcoholic literally can't, no matter what consequences may be on the horizon.
 An addict's brain is just different.
 It's not a matter of willpower for me to lose weight.
 It's like a drug that I'm addicted to and it's going to take major work to overcome it.
 I'm not saying drugs are easy to stop for addicts, but at least you can avoid being around them in almost all circumstances.
 Food is necessary for life.
 That means that in many ways, a food addiction is much harder to control than a substance addiction.
 I know my weight is slowly killing me.
 I'm not diabetic but it's inevitable if I can't figure this out.
 Hip and knee replacements are in my future if I live long enough.
 Heart disease, stroke, and so much more are huge dangers.
 Even knowing all this, I'm an addict.
 The threat of consequences isn't enough.
 But the fear is still there.

 - High Blood Pressure and a Fast Heart Rate - I take meds to control my blood pressure and I was prescribed meds for the fast heart rate but the side effects were so bad that I stopped taking them.
 Stress affects blood pressure.
 I have rapid-cycling bipolar disorder; a major anxiety disorder; I live with my parents; am a single parent to a daughter in college but who lives with us; I just got over a bankruptcy; for the first time in my life have a horrible credit score and no credit cards as a buffer if there's an emergency; lots of physical and mental health issues; and am trying to get a business going.
 I don't think my life will ever not have a lot of stress.

 - Living with My Parents - This was a mutual decision when my career went into the toilet (due to issues from the bipolar, though I didn't realize it at the time) and the fact that due to their own major health problems, they needed someone around to help out.
 This causes so many issues.
 I was a single parent for about 15 years before I moved back in with them.
 In many ways, though, they still see me as a child.
 I had a house and car that I owned and that I maintained without help.
 I had total independence.
 Then bam!
 I move back in with my parents and I have no control over anything.
 I know they love me and they are amazing for allowing me to work freelance, which means less money to contribute to household expenses, but it's very much their house, not our house.
 I feel like an eternal guest.
 I have to constantly, immediately, clean up after myself if I use the kitchen or living room; I can't let it go a day or two like I would at my own home.
 My mom buys way too much food and so there's no room for anything I want to buy.
 This complicates my and my daughter's eating disorders immensely.
 I should be cooking at home and eating healthy foods but there's no room to put them when I buy them (and my parents and my daughter and I have very different tastes).
 Or I'll buy them and they'll disappear before I get a chance to cook with them.
 I feel like I'm already an imposition on my parents' lives just living with them without paying rent so I hate to mess up their clean kitchen by cooking.
 Plus, my mom has control issues (like me) and won't leave me alone to cook in peace.
 I understand that everyone has their own way of doing things, but it makes it especially hard to cook when I'm being criticized for how I'm doing it, as I'm doing it.
 Privacy is also an issue.
 It's gotten better, but for the longest time, my mom would just come into my bedroom or study without asking me.
 Then she started ringing the doorbell I put outside my area (I have like a little apartment with a bedroom, study, and bathroom), but still expected me to say she could come in any time she wanted.
 Finally, about a month or so ago I made a "Do Not Disturb" sign to say when I'm working and that unless it's an emergency, please wait.
-(I told them this many times but before the sign it didn't make a difference).
+(I told them this many times but before the sign, it didn't make a difference).
 To add to this, the cat door is in my bedroom window so I have to leave my bedroom door and the swinging doors that lead to the rest of the house at least partially open.
 I can't ever close or lock those.
 I feel so much guilt and shame that I'm not able to help more - either financially or around the house.
 It takes so much work, especially when I'm depressed, to just get what I need to done and I'm always just barely making it financially - I don't have anything left to help them as much as I'd like to.
 I do some things and try to contribute financially when I can but I know it's not enough.
 This guilt wears on me constantly.

 - Generalized Anxiety Disorder/Panic Attacks - So many things get blown out of proportion for me.
 It's weird.
 I'll know I'm doing it, but I can't seem to stop it once the thoughts start running through my head.
 I've had times where I have been worried - what I experience with anxiety is not "worry".
-If I'm having a really bad day with the anxiety, it often leads to panic attacks.
+If I'm having a really bad day with anxiety, it often leads to panic attacks.
 And get this - I figured out one of my biggest triggers for having a panic attack... and it's not getting enough sleep!
 These are the kinds of things that make me feel like I'm screwed and it's never going to get better.

 - Social Anxiety Disorder/Social Phobia - On top of the regular anxiety disorder, I also have social anxiety disorder.
 Of course, this complicates all kinds of relationships, but especially professional ones.
 Cold calls aren't easy for the majority of people to do... they can paralyze me.
 One of the jobs I do is rideshare (like Uber and Lyft).
 Talking to a rider often leads to good tips.
 Some days I just can't do it.
 Other days I do it but it absolutely wears me out.
 Picking up the phone to make a call can be an incredibly anxious time and sometimes that call doesn't get made.
 It also causes me to be unreliable.
 I've been invited to more than one party or social function that seemed like a great idea at the time, but when it came time to go, I froze.
 I've spent time at parties literally hiding because I couldn't deal with people.
 I suspect that part of this is due to the bipolar but it's a very debilitating part.